Grahack/wisp-1/README.md

   * [First-class combinators](https://secure.wikimedia.org/wikipedia/en/wiki/Fexpr)
   * Static Scoping with forward references (like you'd expect from a modern language)
   * Purely functional (or close to it)
-  * Compile to efficient javascript
+  * Compile to efficient javascript and llvm
-  * Based on persistent vectors and maps (not linked-lists like most lisps)

 Status
 ======